MarkusMueller-DS/Data-Scientist-Udacity-Nanodegree/Disaster Response Pipeline/README.md

 ```
 and than go to to http://0.0.0.0:3001/

-IF you want to make some adjustments in the ETL process or change the ML alogorithm than you need to run these commands first before launching the flask web app
+If you want to make some adjustments in the ETL process or change the ML alogorithm than you need to run these commands first before launching the flask web app
 Run ETL Pipeline with:
 ```
 python ./data/process_data.py ./data/messages.csv ./data/categories.csv ./data/DisasterResponse.db